-If the resistance of the temperature sensor is below 390 ohms, the control system will lock out and display the fault message "Temp Probe Short" (Fault Condition) (page 70) on the UIM.
-If the resistance of the temperature sensor is above 56,000 ohms the control system will lock out and display the fault message "Temp Probe Open" (Fault Condition) (page 70) displays on the UIM.

-Voltage to the contactor coils and heating elements is terminated during lock out to prevent further heating operation.
-See Contactor Coil Voltage Test - At Contactor (page 33) and Contactor Coil Voltage Test - At CCB (page 34).
+If the resistance of the temperature sensor is below 390 ohms the control system will lock out and display a "Temp Probe Short" Fault message on the UIM (page 49).
+If the resistance of the temperature sensor is above 56,000 ohms the control system will lock out and display a "Temp Probe Open" Fault message on the UIM.
+Voltage to the contactor coils (page 32) and heating elements is terminated during lock out to prevent further heating operation.

-If the control system locks out, the condition that caused the lock out must be corrected before the control system can be reset by cycling power off and on again.
+If the control system locks out the condition that caused the lock out must be corrected before the control system can be reset by cycling power off and on again.